ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

 - 1.1 Goals & Objectives

 <p>
-  The [RateMyCSProfessor][RCSP-Repo] website is meant to be a domain-specific rating & feedback website in which both students and instructors may participate.
+  The RateMyCSProfessor website is meant to be a domain-specific rating & feedback website in which both students and instructors may participate.
 </p>
 <p>
   It differs from other instructor rating websites in that it allows a rater to go more in depth regarding his or her experience with the instructor, by virtue of domain-specificity.
 Whereas other websites are tailored to a general audience, where the rating template is too simplistic and often gives very limited useful information to curious students, a domain-specific rating website is specially capable of allowing a larger amount of relevant data to be inputted in a sensible way and consequently shared with students searching for exactly that type of detailed information.